List of equipment of the Philippine Navy: LST-1/LST-542-class landing ship tank

-Tagbanua class landing craft utility
+Tagbanua-class landing craft heavy

 A sole ship of its class designed and built indigenously after the Philippine Navy called for the construction of a new landing craft utility (LCU).
 The contract to build 1 ship was awarded to Propmech Corporation in March 2010, with the Philippine Iron Construction and Marine Works (PICMW) building the ship based on a design developed with Propmech Corporation, which also supplied the propulsion and power systems of the ship.
 The design was not as successful as expected, and additional units were not ordered as the Philippine Navy received used landing crafts from Australia, and looked at acquiring larger, more capable strategic sealift assets.